-As the yen strengthens, we are upgrading the yen to neutral.
+As the yen trades sideways, we are now neutral on the yen.
 Looking at the yen on a weekly chart, the currency is trading within normal conditions.
 This is based on various technical indicators when looking at a weekly chart.

 Policy: The Bank of Japan's monetary policies remain fairly loose, and 'yield curve control' (holding 10-year Japanese government bond yields at 0% through buying and selling bonds) remains in place.
 In recent history, the BoJ stopped buying long-dated government bonds, which has been interpreted by markets as a hawkish shift in policy.
 In our view, the BoJ remains among the most dovish central banks, and a hawkish shift is unlikely in the near-term.
 Looking at fiscal policy, the re-election of Abe is likely to result in additional fiscal stimulus over his term.
 Prior to the elections last October, he promised a substantial fiscal stimulus program focused on child care and education.

 Sentiment: Looking at the Commitments of Traders Report, speculators remain short the Japanese yen.
 Thanks to strong global growth, speculators believe that the yen is likely to remain weak as the economic environment remains "risk on".
 When sentiment approaches bearish extremes, the Japanese yen tends to rebound in response.
 If global bond yields fall in 2018 (as a result of weakening inflation), there is a risk that the yen begins strengthening.